 1.3 Overview

 The remaining part of this Master’s thesis is structured in four chapters.
-The second chapter introduces the basic concepts of the problem domain: First of all the surprisingly difficult concept of a country is introduced in section 2.1.
-Afterwards the term Historical Geographic Information Systems is clarified in section 2.2), followed by state of the art of spatio-temporal data models (2.3).
-The last section 2.4 presents HistoGlobe, the application that the work of this thesis is developed in.
+The second chapter introduces the basic concepts of the problem domain,including the surprisingly difficult concept of a country is introduced in section 2.1.
+Afterwards the term Historical Geographic Information Systems is clarified in section 2.2, followed by state of the art of spatio-temporal data models in 2.3.
+The last section, 2.4, presents HistoGlobe, the application that the work of this thesis is developed in.

 Chapter 3 is the main part of this thesis.
-It describes the Human Centered Design process to answer the first two research questions: The Hivent Model in section 3.1 introduces a set of five Hivent Operations that can model all possible changes to the development of countries in time and space.
-The next section 3.2 presents approaches to edit data in the Hivent Model using Edit Operations, a different set of operations that is well-understood by humans.
+It describes the Human Centered Design process to answer the first two research questions.
+The Hivent Model in section 3.1 introduces a set of five Hivent Operations that can model all possible changes to the development of countries in time and space.
+Subsequently, section 3.2 presents approaches to editing data in the Hivent Model using Edit Operations, a different set of operations that is well-understood by humans.
 The iterative design process of the user interface is illustrated in section 3.3.
-The chapter closes in 3.4 with an insight into the implementation of the data model and the user interface in the HistoGlobe application.
+The chapter closes in section 3.4 with an insight into the implementation of the data model and the user interface in the HistoGlobe application.

 The fourth chapter tackles the last research question: How to deal with uncertain historical data?
 The model and the implementation of chapter 2 are evaluated in section 4.1.
 From the identified shortcomings the thesis developed approaches to handle some aspects of uncertainty regarding the historical development of countries.
 The designed extensions are presented in section 4.2.